 The "Q" is your chance to get into an NRT screening.
 Beginning 60 minutes prior to the start of a film, eager movie-goers can get a "Q" number from the Queen at the venue--look for the most flamboyant person you can find.
 (Lines for a Q number may begin to form earlier than that, but we won’t give out numbers until one hour before the film.)
 We only give one Q per person!

 With your "Q" number in hand, you can leave the venue to grab a cup of coffee or a bite to eat instead of being bound to a line.
 In fact, for crowd management purposes, we encourage you to wander!

-No, the Gateway Packet is NOT a pass.
-For $30, the Gateway grants you the ability to reserve three tickets on-line.
+This packet gives you the ability to reserve three tickets the week before the fest.
 You can reserve tickets for three different screenings or multiple tickets for the same one; it's up to you.
-You'll get to select your films from a list compiled by our programmers especially for the Gateway.
-Not only do you get to reserve tickets before the box office opens to the general public, you'll also be able to pick up your tickets during a "Gateway and Passholder Only" pick-up period on Thursday, February 28 from 9am-12pm.
-The Gateway does not come with pass privileges, such as the ability to pick up tickets for free at the box office or free admission via the Q. Gateway tickets cannot be exchanged at the box office.
+Not only do you get to reserve tickets before the box office opens to the general public, you'll also be able to pick up your tickets during our advance pick-up period on Wednesday, March 1, from noon - 8pm.
+The screenings available via the Gateway packet are compiled by our programmers based on ticket availability and will be announced on Tuesday, Feb 21 at 10am.

 - The Jubilee: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders.
 [For the film after the ball, reserved tickets are required for all elligible pass levels.
 Simple passholders and general public may Q for the film.]